mobius3/tweeny/README.md

 Tweeny itself is a header only library.
 You can copy the `include/` folder into your project folder and then include from it: `#include "tweeny/tweeny.h"`

+**Copying the `tweeny-<version>.h` header**

+Since version 3.1.1 tweeny releases include a single-header file with all the necessary code glued together.
+Simply drop it on your project and/or adjust the include path and then `#include "tweeny-3.1.1.h"`.

 **CMake subproject**

 This is useful if you are using CMake already.
 Copy the whole tweeny project and include it in a top-level `CMakeLists.txt` file and then use `target_link_libraries` to add it to your target: